ClusterHQ/flocker/docs/labs/flockercontainers.rst

 .. prompt:: bash $

     docker logs flocker-control-service
+    docker logs flocker-container-agent
+    docker logs flocker-dataset-agent
+    docker logs flocker-docker-plugin

 Conclusion
 ==========

 This should help those interested in running Flocker in environments where it is only suitable for containers to run services.

 Again, this is experimental so you may run into issues.
+If you do, get in touch on our Freenode IRC ``#clusterhq`` or `the Flocker Google group`_.

+.. _the Flocker Google group: https://groups.google.com/forum/#!forum/flocker-users